 IBU is also responsible for organising emergency repair work during times of flooding.

-Pursuant to section 342(1)(a) of the Local Government Act 1974, notice is hereby given that the Wairoa District Council, for the purpose of Quality Roading and Services (Wairoa) Limited undertaking bridge maintenance, will close the road to all traffic (including pedestrian traffic) for the periods indicated hereunder.
+Pursuant to section 342(1)(b) of the Local Government Act 1974, notice is herby given that the Wairoa District Council, for the purpose of Rocket Lab implementing operational safety requirements, will close the following roads to all traffic (including pedestrian traffic) for the periods indicated.